redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Analyze_With_StratoZone.md

     ![Details](./images/strat-create-new-assessment-3.jpg)

     * Do not change any of the details on Run Schedule or Data Security (can be changed by your administrators later) -- Just click "Save & Next"
     * The system will email the assessment package as shown on the Downloads tab.
-Normally, you would deploy the agent(s) emailed to you onto the hosts in your data center, however for the purposes of this lab, the e-mail does not need to be used; We will use the sample data that already been pre-loaded into the StratoZone portal.
+Normally, you would deploy the agentless collector emailed to you onto the host that will be running the tests in your data center, however for the purposes of this lab, the e-mail does not need to be used; We will use the sample data that already been pre-loaded into the StratoZone portal.
     ![Assessment Complete](./images/strat-create-new-assessment-4.jpg)

 <hr>